cbeneke/beneke.cc-content/pages/02.blog/01.path-to-kubernetes-nextcloud-preparations/item.md

 * **Object storage is very cheap**
   Hetzner volumes are quite cheap too (about 5€/month for 100GiB), but even on [Amazon s3](https://aws.amazon.com/s3/) I'm only paying about 2-3€ per month for the storage (and API calls).
 * **Object storage scales**
-  The amount of data in my NextCloud is very steady most of the time, but there are points in time when the storage increases drastically (e.g. a new user).
+  The amount of data in my Nextcloud is very steady most of the time, but there are points in time when the storage increases drastically (e.g. a new user).
 When using (Hetzner Cloud volume based) persistent volumes I have to decide about the sizing before creating the persistent volume claim and can not resize the image later.
 That means I either have to opt for a bigger volume size or migrate the data to a new volume as soon as I'm in need of more storage.
 On object storage you only pay for what you use and (especially on a large scale vendor like amazon) the storage size can grow (almost) indefinetly.

-*The biggest downside (which I only found after the migration) is, that NextCloud currently has a [bug](https://github.com/nextcloud/server/issues/11826) which breaks encryption of the data, if the primary storage is an object store.
+*The biggest downside (which I only found after the migration) is, that Nextcloud currently has a [bug](https://github.com/nextcloud/server/issues/11826) which breaks encryption of the data, if the primary storage is an object store.
 But for me, the upsides of an object store overruled this problem.*

 ## Migrate the data
-The very first step was to create a new bucket on amazon s3, as NextCloud assumes exclusive usage over the whole bucket.
+The very first step was to create a new bucket on amazon s3, as Nextcloud assumes exclusive usage over the whole bucket.
 They also decided to use a different layout for the files on object storage compared to a regular filesystem, which means I have to create a mapping between the data before copying the files.

-On a regular filesystem NextCloud stores the data in the data directory in the same folder structure as the files are saved by the user.
+On a regular filesystem Nextcloud stores the data in the data directory in the same folder structure as the files are saved by the user.
 On object storage the files are all located in the base directory and named after the file-ID in the database.
 To sync the data into the object store I adapted a script, which I found on [this blog article](https://pedal.me.uk/migrating-a-nextcloud-instance-to-amazon-s3/) to create symlinks to every file with the correct names.
-These symlinks will then be synced into the object store so that the NextCloud will find the correct files at the correct locations.
+These symlinks will then be synced into the object store so that the Nextcloud will find the correct files at the correct locations.

 The scripts use some variables, which have to be replaced before executing them:
-* `<mysql_host>`: The hostname of your NextCloud mysql database
+* `<mysql_host>`: The hostname of your Nextcloud mysql database
 * `<mysql_database>`: The name of the mysql database
-* `<mysql_user>` and `<mysql_password>`: Credentials with readwrite access to the NextCloud mysql database
+* `<mysql_user>` and `<mysql_password>`: Credentials with readwrite access to the Nextcloud mysql database
 * `<s3_bucket>`: The name of your s3 bucket
 * `<s3_bucket_region>`: The region of your s3 bucket (e.g. `eu-central-1` for Frankfurt)
 * `<aws_accesskey>` and `<aws_secretkey>`: Credentials with readwrite access to the s3 bucket
-* `</path/to/installation>`: The base directory of your nextcloud installation
+* `</path/to/installation>`: The base directory of your Nextcloud installation

-Before I started migrating the data, I put the NextCloud into maintenance mode to make sure, that no files are changed in the migration process
+Before I started migrating the data, I put the Nextcloud into maintenance mode to make sure, that no files are changed in the migration process

 ```
 $ cd </path/to/installation>